ConradIrwin/conl/README.md

 ```

 Any JSON/YAML/TOML document can be converted to CONL, but the reverse (to do it
-propertly) requires a schema to ensure the correct types are generated.
+propertly) requires a schema to ensure the correct type-syntax is generated
+(or you can guess ;).

 If you'd like to build your own implementation, [spec.conl](./spec.conl)
 contains a relatively complete specification of the syntax.